awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 9. Blender generation script
 10. Development appraisal

-The model was not asked to sketch.
-It was asked to solve progressively harder domains.
+Each stage introduced a new constraint domain.
+The geometry had to survive structural explanation.
+The structure had to survive cost modeling.
+The cost model had to survive zoning friction.

-By the end of the thread, it had produced:
+By the end of the thread, the system had produced:

-- A structural load narrative
+- A structural load narrative (diagrid timber exoskeleton).
-- A social circulation logic
-- A passive envelope argument
+- A passive ventilation argument (stack + Venturi).
+- A daylight access claim.
+- A carbon positioning claim.
-- A comparative pro forma
+- A pro forma comparison suggesting improved return.
-- A permitting strategy
-- A procedural fabrication script
+- A zoning narrative leveraging public benefit tradeoffs.

-This resembles a primitive development feasibility loop.
+This resembles a compressed development cycle.

 But it was rhetorically optimized.
-It assumed favorable markets.
-It simplified cost variance.
-It minimized code friction.

-Expansion engines do this.
-They search the solution space aggressively.
-They maximize conceptual coherence.

-They do not price insurance premiums.
+Prefabrication and DfMA can compress schedules and reduce waste when systems are standardized.^[2] Mass timber erection can accelerate dry-in under favorable conditions.^[3] These are real advantages.

+However, the first agent treated these advantages as universally transferable.

+It expanded aggressively.

 {% include ad.html %}